MGHollander/strava-bulk-edit/README.md

 ## Donate

-I work on this widget in my free time, but you can support me by making a donation (or buy me a beer) via https://paypal.me/mghollander.
+I work on this extension in my free time, but you can support me by making a donation (or buy me a beer) via https://paypal.me/mghollander.

 ## Credits